 The next I.E. Block Community Lecture will be delivered at the 2024 SIAM Annual Meeting in Spokane, Washington, United States.

 See all prizes with open calls for nominations.

 The lecturer will receive an honorarium of $1,500 and a small gift commemorating the lecture.
 SIAM will reimburse the recipient for reasonable travel expenses incurred in attending the award ceremony and giving the lecture.

-The I. E. Block Community Lecture will next be given in July 2021 at the SIAM Annual Meeting.
+The I. E. Block Community Lecture will next be given at the 2024 SIAM Annual Meeting.

 The SIAM President will introduce the lecturer at the meeting.
 The lecture is free to the public and widely promoted in local media.
 The announcement of the award will appear in SIAM News, the SIAM website, and appropriate electronic media.